 Which is the Best Mini-Red Dot Optic

 Both the Venom and Viper is compact and great options to use.
 While the battery use is short on the bright setting, the automatic shutoff and extended battery use on the lowest setting makes up for it.
-The mini-red dot optic is similar in construction, features, and quality.
+Both sights are similar in construction, features, and quality.

 The image quality of the Viper is not as bright compared to the Venom offering you clear image quality.
 Nonetheless, both have the same maximum click for windage correction of 100-MOA and 130-MOA for elevation correction.